Continuing Professional Education

 Discover the importance of professional and career development

-The Continuing Professional Education (CPE) component of PLT Plus introduces you to the importance of ongoing professional education and career development.
+The Continuing Professional Education (CPE) component of our Practical Legal Training program introduces you to the importance of ongoing professional education and career development.

 You are required to complete 10 hours of seminars (i.e. 10 units) either during your Coursework component or within 12 months of completing it.